jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 bounded contexts and context map.
 The last part of the architecture decision activity will be to map bounded contexts to microservices.
 This is not a one to one mapping, but the classical approach is to manage  big entity in its own microservices.

-So if we take the traditional order processing domain, wee will discover events about the Order entity life cycle and the Order entities with its value objects and references to other services.
+So if we take the traditional order processing domain, we will discover events about the Order entity life cycle and the Order entity with its value objects and references to other services.
 The figure below presents some basic DDD elements: Commands in blue, Entity-aggregate in dark green, value-objects in light green, and events in orange.

 ![](./images/evt-driv-ms.png)

 The right side of the diagram presents a DDD approach of the application architecture, described in layers.
-We can use also the onion architecture, but the important development practice is to isolate the layers.
+We can also use the onion architecture, but the important development practice is to apply separation of concern and isolate the layers so for example code to produce messages are not in the business logic.

 Commands will help to define APIs and REST resources and may be the service layer.
 Root aggregate defines what will be persisted in the repository, but also what will be exposed via the APIs.
-In fact it is immediately important to enforce avoiding designing a data model with a canonical model approach, as it will expose a complex data model in the APIs, where we may need to have APIs designed for the service and the clients.
+In fact it is important to enforce avoiding designing a data model with a canonical model approach, as it will expose a complex data model at the API level, where we may need to have APIs designed for the service and the clients.
+The old Data Transfer Object pattern should be used.

-Finally Events will define Avro schemas that will be used in the messaging layer.
+Events will define Avro schemas that will be used in the messaging layer.

-I will detail OpenAPI and AsyncAPI elements, and the different layer later in this article.
+I will detail OpenAPI and AsyncAPI elements later in this article.

 ## ...
 To code repositories

-Developer starts to create a code repository in its preferred Software Configuration Manager, I will use GitHub (See [this repo for the command loan application microservice](https://github.com/jbcodeforce/loan-origin-cmd-ms)) code and [the separate GitOps repository](https://github.com/jbcodeforce/eda-order-gitops) for CI/CD and environment deployments.
+Developer starts to create a code repository in its preferred Software Configuration Manager, I will use GitHub (See [this repo for the command order application microservice](https://github.com/jbcodeforce/eda-demo-order-ms)) code and [the separate GitOps repository](https://github.com/jbcodeforce/eda-order-gitops) for CI/CD and environment deployments.

-As presented in [this note](https://ibm-cloud-architecture.github.io/refarch-eda/patterns/cqrs/), CQRS is implemented in two separate code units, in our case two separate microservices, and so two Git repositories.
-As the subject of this article is about starting on strong foundations for developing event-driven microservices, I will address the Command part of the CQRS which will use Kafka Consumer, and MQ producer.

 To support a GitOps approach for development and deployment, Red Hat has delivered two operators around [Tekton / OpenShift Pipelines](https://docs.openshift.com/container-platform/4.7/cicd/pipelines/understanding-openshift-pipelines.html) for continuous integration, and [ArgoCD / OpenShift GitOps](https://docs.openshift.com/container-platform/4.7/cicd/gitops/understanding-openshift-gitops.html) for continuous deployment.